Home - Vegetables - Mushrooms - Wild Mushroom Risotto

 Ingredients

-• 1 pound assorted wild mushrooms, such as a mixture of cremini, oyster, clamshell, trumpet, or hen-of-the-woods
+• 1 pound assorted wild mushrooms, such as a mixture of cremini, oyster, portobello, clamshell, trumpet, or hen-of-the-woods

-• 1 large shallot, or half a yellow onion
+• 1 large shallot or medium onion

 • 3 garlic cloves